-Magna Capital LDA (of which Adonis Pouroulis, Acting CEO, has a substantial interest) underwrote the June 2021 equity fundraising to ensure the total fundraising equated to approximately US\$23 million.
-Accordingly, 33,742,396 new Ordinary shares were admitted on 31 January 2022 and 33,742,396 new Ordinary shares were admitted on 31 January 2022 and 33,742,396 new Ordinary shares were admitted on 3 March 2022 and the Company received proceeds totalling US\$5 million.
+Magna Capital LDA (of which Adonis Pouroulis, Acting CEO, has a substantial interest), underwrote the June 2021 equity fundraising to ensure the total fundraising equated to approximately US\$23 million.
+Accordingly, 33,742,396 new Ordinary shares were admitted on 31 January 2022 and 33,742,396 new Ordinary shares were admitted on 3 March 2022 and the Company received proceeds totalling US\$5 million.
 The Underwriting Commitment constitutes a related party transaction.

-c) Award of Rissana Offshore licence ("Rissana")
+c) Award of Rissana Offshore Licence ("Rissana")

-On 28 February 2022 the Company announced that a wholly owned subsidiary of Chariot Limited had been formally awarded a 75% interest and operatorship of the Rissana licence, Morocco in partnership with the Office National des Hydrocarbures et des Mines ("ONHYM") which holds a 25% carried interest.
+On 28 February 2022 the Company announced that a wholly owned subsidiary of Chariot Ltd had been formally awarded a 75% interest and operatorship of the Rissana licence, Morocco in partnership with the Office National des Hydrocarbures et des Mines ("ONHYM") which holds a 25% carried interest.